How to Debug Shared AR

 Debugging Colocalization by Showing a Shared AR Origin

-If the persistent anchor location or rotation is different between devices, you will know those devices are out of sync.
-If the anchor is in the right place (and orientation) but the networked objects aren't, you will know the devices are in sync but the network objects aren't being placed in sync.
+If the persistent anchor's location or rotation are different between devices, the devices are out of sync.
+If the anchor is in the correct place and orientation but the networked objects are not, the devices are in sync but the network objects were not placed in sync.

-To show the prefab at the anchor location, add following script in the SharedSpaceManager tracking event handler.
+To show the prefab at the anchor location, add the following code snippet to the SharedSpaceManager

 [SerializeField]